Back to Projects

 What it is

 Edge (deployed as 8ConEdge) is my Computer Science thesis: a full-stack SaaS platform that ranks forex currency pairs by macroeconomic-indicator consensus and augments those signals with a Python GBDT model.
-Users sign in, browse a "Top Setups" leaderboard of pairs scored from -10 to +10, drill into a per-pair profile (score breakdown, OHLC chart, ML conviction reading), and — depending on their tier — export the analysis to PDF / DOCX / XLSX.
-It's built as a real product, not a notebook: role- and tier-gated access, session security, payment-receipt uploads, and a four-service Docker production deploy behind Nginx.
+Users sign in, browse a “Top Setups” leaderboard of pairs scored from −10 to +10, drill into a per-pair profile (score breakdown, OHLC chart, ML conviction reading), and — depending on their tier — export the analysis to PDF / DOCX / XLSX.
+Role- and tier-gated access, session security, payment-receipt uploads, and a four-service Docker production deploy behind Nginx.
+This project won Best Thesis 2026 (BSCS).

-For each currency pair (EUR/USD, GBP/USD, …) the engine pulls nine macro indicators for both the base and quote currencies, scores each indicator +1 / 0 / −1 by comparing actual vs. forecast (or by direction-of-change), then aggregates with a fixed weight per indicator.
-Result is a normalized totalScore in [-10, +10] that ranks every tracked pair.
+For each currency pair the engine pulls nine macro indicators for both the base and quote currencies, scores each +1 / 0 / −1 by comparing actual vs. forecast, then aggregates with a fixed weight per indicator into a normalized totalScore in [−10, +10].

 IndicatorWeightScoring